Pattabiram1/basigwireless-docs/docs/press/index.md

-# Basig Wireless Press
+# Chandhar Research Press

-Basig Wireless Press is the publishing imprint of Basig Wireless Labouatories Pvt.
+Chandhar Research Press is the publishing imprint of Basig Wireless Labouatories India Pvt.
 Ltd., dedicated to disseminating high‑quality research outputs, academic books, and technical standards in wireless communications and related domains.